-The government has made big changes to the welfare system.
-For people of working age the aim is to make the system simpler and is paid to make sure that there is a minimum standard of living for everyone.
-However some people will see their benefit payments go down.
-Find out more about the main changes to benefits this year below.
+The government has made big changes to the welfare system, for people of working age (if you are pension age, then you won't be affected by most of these changes).
+The aim is to make the system simpler and to make sure that there is a minimum standard of living for everyone by incentivising people back into work.